Life Lines

 2 Rescue Breaths

-Give baby 2 more rescue breaths, mouth to mouth and nose.
+Give baby 2 more rescue breaths, mouth-to-mouth and nose.

 Step 6